 By: Samantha Hulkower

 Rosh Chodesh, the first of each Jewish month, is always a mini-holiday in Judaism.
 It's a mitzvah to eat bread, like on Shabbat and Yom Tov, and people tend to greet each other with a smile and a 'Chodesh Tov!'.
-There is something extra special about Rosh Chodesh Elul, which falls on Shabbat and Sunday August 15 and 16 this year.
+There is something extra special about Rosh Chodesh Elul, which falls on Tuesday and Wednesday August 22 and 23this year.

 After the sin of the worshipping the Golden